iWinston/typeorm-plus/docs/multiple-connections.md

 Benefit of using this approach is that you can configure multiple connections with different login credentials, host, port and even database type itself.
-Downside may be for you is that you'll need to manage and work with multiple connection instances.
+Downside for might be that you'll need to manage and work with multiple connection instances.

 ## Using multiple databases in a single connection